kiali/openshift-servicemesh-plugin/README.md

 # vi .env.development

 # Copy the plugin-config.json file into the "dist" folder to emulate the ConfigMap in a local environment
-# This config file is empty today so is not really needed.
-This is here for future enhancement.
-# cp plugin-config.json dist
+cp plugin-config.json dist

+# If necessary, change the settings in the config file
+# vi dist/plugin-config.json
 ```

 ### Run The Plugin and OpenShift Console Locally